SURGroup/UQpy/docs/source/dimension_reduction/distances/grassmann_distances.rst

 The :class:`.SpectralDistance` class is imported using the following command:

->>> from UQpy.dimension_reduction.distances.grassmann.GrassmannDistance import SpectralDistance
+>>> from UQpy.dimension_reduction.distances.grassmann.SpectralDistance import SpectralDistance

 One can use the following command to instantiate the class :class:`.SpectralDistance`